robblanco/robblanco.github.io/publications.md

   Momigliano.
 Presented at the **International Workshop on Logical Frameworks and Meta-Languages: Theory and Practice** (LFMTP 2020).
 Online, 29 June 2020.

+## Recent publications

 * [*Trace-relating compiler correctness and secure compilation*]( https://arxiv.org/abs/1907.05320), by Carmine Abate, Roberto Blanco, Ștefan Ciobâcă, Adrien Durier, Deepak Garg, Cătălin Hriţcu, Marco Patrignani, Éric Tanter and Jérémy Thibault.
-Accepted for publication at the **29th European Symposium on Programming** (ESOP 2020).
+In: Peter Müller (ed.), **Proceedings of the 29th European Symposium on Programming** (ESOP 2020).
+Dublin, Ireland, 25-30 April 2020 (not held due to the COVID-19 pandemic).

-## Recent publications

 * [*On the proof theory of property-based testing of coinductive specifications,
   or: PBT to infinity and beyond*](